asuar078/MMM-miflora/README.md

 When a new sensor is found the address is added to a json file named `friendlyNameLookup.json`.
 To change from the address name on the table replace the `name` field on the entry with whatever friendly name you like.
-There is a 30 character limit.
+There is a 30-character limit.

 ```json
 {